-The wife and I were catching a couple of slices at a pizza restaurant that runs a good lunch special: a couple of Sicilian slices and a soft drink for a reasonable price.
+The wife and I were catching lunch at a pizza restaurant that runs a good noontime special: a couple of Sicilian slices and a soft drink for a reasonable price.
 Add a buck or so for a short beer.
 It’s a favorite lunch stop for tradesmen and construction workers.
 They like that short beer.
 It’s a little bit of heaven in a hell of a day.

 The lunch rush had passed, and there were maybe ten other people in the place: weatherbeaten middle-aged guys who worked with their hands.
 They were all chawing pizza, sipping beer and staring at ESPN on the flatscreen.
 Or into the mirror behind the bar.

 And eight of those ten were wearing screen-printed t-shirts: for their business or employer; for the tools they used; or for their union.

 When I write about t-shirts, I sometimes ramble on about the power of the tee: put on a printed tee and you put on an identity.
 You become the message.
 The tee says who you are and what you believe in — or even what owns you.
 Other people judge and classify you by that identity.

-And here it was, all around me: the cabinet installer with his employer’s name on his back.
-The body and fender guy.
-The electrician.
-The carpenter, in a tool company gimme shirt.
-The mechanic, his tee covered with flaming crescent wrenches.
-All defined by the messages on their backs.
+And here it was, all around me: the cabinet installer, his employer’s name on his back; the body and fender guy; the electrician; the carpenter, in a tool company gimme shirt; the mechanic, in a tee covered with flaming crescent wrenches.
+Each one of them could be defined and classified by the message on their back or chest.

 And you have to ask: do you wear that shirt because you want to, or because you have to?
 Sometimes it’s clear.
 Sometimes it isn’t.